porco-rosso-j/aztec-mobile-wallet-dry/README.md

 Asynchronous version of aztec modules are necessary as interacting with react native’s native modules synchronously is not a recommended way and likely to cause many issues.
 In this fork, most functions use async/await.

 ### limited iOS support ( + android not implemented )
-Even the demo uses xcode’s simulator instead of real iPhone, as @porco has iPhone 13, this app only supports >14 iOS.
+Even the demo uses XCode’s simulator instead of a real iPhone because @porco has iPhone 13, but this app only supports >14 iOS.
 Android should also be supported.